Plan Ahead.

 Flashbacks or nightmares

-Persistent increased arousal (irritability, difficulty sleeping, hypervigilance)
+Persistent increased irritability, difficulty sleeping, or hyper vigilance

 Anxiety and panic attacks